-- Designate the object as a „cloth“ in the Physics tab of the Properties editor.
+Designate the object as a „cloth“ in the Physics tab of the Properties.

-- Run the simulation and adjust Options to obtain satisfactory results.
-The Timeline editors VCR controls are great for this step.
+Run the simulation and adjust settings to obtain satisfactory results.
+The Timeline editors playback controls are great for this step.

-To avoid unstable simulation, ensure that the cloth object does not penetrate any of the deflection objects,
+To avoid unstable simulation, make sure that the cloth object does not penetrate any of the deflection objects.

 Internally, cloth physics is simulated with virtual springs that connect the vertices of a mesh.
 There are four types of springs that control how the cloth bends.
 These four types are defined below and illustrated in the following image:

 Control the amount of force required to collapse or compress the cloth.

 Like compression springs but it controls the angular deformation.